onnx/onnx-mlir/docs/Dialects/krnl.md

 The call operation provides a generic way to call an external function at Krnl level.
 The `funcName` determines which function to call.
 The `result` is the Value to store the function return.
-Currently only one output is supported. `result` has to be resultated memref.
+Currently only one output is supported.
+The `result` has to be resulted memref.
-Since resultation of the output MemRef involves shape inference on ONNX Op, resultation should be done at lowering ONNX Op, not within krnl.Call.
+Since resolution of the output MemRef involves shape inference on ONNX Op, resolution should be done at lowering ONNX Op, not within krnl.Call.
-Another reason is that Krnl.call need to be defined with AllocationOp interface if `result` is allcated inside this Op.
+Another reason is that Krnl.call need to be defined with AllocationOp interface if `result` is allocated inside this Op.
 The parameters can be of any type: MemRef, NoneType or any llvm type.
 Different types of parameters will be converted, if needed, when KrnlCallOp is lowered.
 Attributes will be converted to parameters too (To be Added).